-Measure Measured Against Target Jun 2021 Measure Status Comments SO23 - Social Connection: 90% of surveyed community members are satisfied with the quality and availability of meeting places in their town or village. > 90 % 100 78 78 78 78 78 81 81 81 90 80 60 40 20 0 0 0 0 0 0 0 0 0 0 0 0 0 Council has accessed funding via the Federal Government Drought Communities Program which will be utilised to upgrade community facilities supporting continued quality and availability of community meeting places.
-A number of community groups have taken up this opportunity with projects to be completed by the end of May 2021.
+Measure Measured Against Target Jun 2021 Measure Status Comments SO23 - Social Connection: 90% of surveyed community members are satisfied with the quality and availability of meeting places in their town or village. > 90 % In the last Community Satisfaction survey undertaken by Council, 81% of people were satisfied with the quality and availability of meeting placed in their town or village.